-Every few years I find myself filling in the Proust Questionnaire to see how my answers change over time.
-The history of the questionnaire itself is that it came from a French parlour game and though not devised by Marcel Proust himself, he certainly popularised it with his belief that in answering these questions a correspondent reveals their true nature.
-As I’ve done on previous blogs, Facebook, and live journal before it, I’ve answered all 35 but have chosen, here, 15 to post.
+Every few years I find myself answering the Proust Questionnaire to see how my answers change over time.
+The famed questionnaire itself came from a French parlour game and, though not devised by Marcel Proust, he certainly popularised it with his belief that in answering these questions a correspondent reveals their true nature.
+As I’ve done on previous blogs, Facebook, and livejournal before it, I’ve answered all 35 but have chosen, here, 15 to post.

 What is your current state of mind?

 What is your idea of perfect happiness?

 Driving through Glencoe, with my partner Marta.
 Mogwai was on in the car.
 I think it was Helicon 1.
 Bliss.

 What is your greatest fear?

 The big C. Can’t even bring myself to say it.

 What is the trait you most deplore in yourself?

 The devil on my shoulder, the impossible, unrelenting impostor syndrome.

 What is the trait you most deplore in others?